see-mike-out/erie-documentation/docs/future/stream/streaming.md

 Some limitations:

 - No overlay is supported (yet).
 - Sequnece stream is purposefully not supported.
+Use a `repeat` channel instead.

 ## Streaming sonification properties